JNRowe/vim-configs/support/envvars.rst

 .. envvar:: SHELL

-    Shell used by fzf_ launcher, when :command:`vim` has not been compiled with terminal support.
+    Shell used by fzf_ launcher, when |vim| has not been compiled with terminal support.

 .. envvar:: TERM